 Consultation on a full planning application is the final opportunity for health partners and Public Health to influence development proposals.
 As this is late in the planning process, there will be limited scope for change, highlighting the importance of consultation on outline planning applications.
 The relevant health authorities, and Public Health will, if deemed appropriate, provide a written response to a consultation from a planning officer within 21 days of the consultation subject to negotiated extension time.
-This period includes an opportunity for communication between health and social care partners, Public Health, United Kingdome Health Security Agency, NHS England Area Team and NHS Estates if required, and the ICS, on the initial results of modelled output.
+This period includes an opportunity for communication between health and social care partners, Public Health, United Kingdom Health Security Agency, NHS England Area Team and NHS Estates if required, and the ICS, on the initial results of modelled output.
 The criteria set out in the Health and Wellbeing checklist (see Appendix 1) will be used as the basis of detailed comments.

 The written response from health and Public Health will be reported in the planning officer's report.
 Where health partners and Public Health have provided a written response to a planning application case officer, they should receive in writing notification of the planning decision including any relevant conditions attached to the planning decision.
-It is expected that the relevant local authority will maintain communications between the planning officer, Public Health and the respective ICS or any other relevant health service commissioning body, as its 'duty to cooperate' as created in the Localism Act 2011 and subsequent amendment(s).
+Legislation and national planning policy requires ongoing engagement between local planning authorities.